cookpad/global-style-guides/rails/README.md

   </details>

 - <a name="prefer-local-variables-in-partials"></a>
-  Always prefer local variables for a partial over instance variable
+  Always prefer local variables for a partial over instance variables
   <sup>[link](#prefer-local-variables-in-partials)</sup>

   <details>